Official-Codaisseur-Graduate/Dynamic-Student-Assessment-Server/Docs/apidocs.md

 Most Important Endpoint for the App

 // when interviewee selected an answer for a test
-// send http put "baseUrl/response?testId=id&answerId=id"
+// send http post "baseUrl/response?testId=id&answerId=id"
 // it is going to find all the answers in the test,
 // -if there is already an answer to the same question, replace the answer
 // -else add the answer